Deforming Conductor, Simulation Tutorial

 imageimage

-Transfer Magnetic Total Forces to Nastran Sol., Automatically
+Transfer Magnetic Total Forces to Nastran, Automatically

 The above method has been coded and extended to comfortably work on large assemblies and transient solutions.
 The electromagnetic model may have 3D meshes while the Nastran model may have 3D or 2D meshes.
 As a requirement for this transfer, all names of corresponding polygon bodies in the two models must match.
 This feature is available in versions NX 2306 and later.
 To test this, do the following: